 Volunteerism is one of the most important activities Back Country Horsemen can use in our effort to perpetuate enjoyable common sense use of pack and saddle stock in the backcountry.
-A central point of our mission statement is to assist government agencies in maintenance and management of public lands.
+A central point of our mission statement is to assist government agencies in the maintenance and management of public lands.

-By using our time and resources, we help insure that public land remains open to recreational stock use by earning a seat at the table where we can influence the decisions concerning access to public lands by pack and saddle stock users.
+By using our time and resources, we help ensure that public land remains open to recreational stock use by earning a seat at the table where we can influence the decisions concerning access to public lands by pack and saddle stock users.
 The value of being able to speak with public lands managers from the position of having provided volunteer service cannot be overstated.

 Collecting Volunteer & Education Hours: Why and How